litestar-org/litestar/docs/usage/responses.rst

 While the default response handling fits most use cases, in some cases you need to be able to return a response instance directly.

-Starlite allows you to return any class inheriting from the :class:`Response <starlite.response.Response>` class.
+Litestar allows you to return any class inheriting from the :class:`Response <litestar.response.Response>` class.
 Thus, the below example will work perfectly fine:

 .. literalinclude:: /examples/responses/returning_responses.py